elysemontano/elyse-lecture-notes/github/github-workflow.md

 Up to now, we have been working on a branch that is not main to collaborate.
 Eventually when we have completed our work on that task, we are going to want to have the changes on our branch to become part of the source of truth (main).

 To do this, we are going to need to submit a pull request (pr).
 A pull request is a way to submit contributions to the main branch and update main.
 When submitting a pull request, we are asking for GitHub to compare the changes between main and my branch and allow my changes to become a part of this.
 Part of this process will include a review of the code prior to merging, or updating main with your code.
 This is a very standard practice in development where you will have other developers review code to keep each other accountable.
-In class, myself and Nicole will review your pull requests and upon approval you can than merge your work to main.
+In class, myself and Gene will review your pull requests and upon approval you can than merge your work to main.

 ** End Slide show **